U.S. Patent Pending · App. № 19/658,620

 Settlement Reduction

-From multi-day institutional clearing to atomic on-chain finality.
+From multi-day institutional clearing to atomic finality.

 Manual Approval Steps